ylatuya/cerbero-docs/start.md

 #### `gen_library_file`

-On Windows, an extra step is run after `post_install`.
+When building for Windows, an extra step is run after `post_install`.
 This step generates import libraries.

 When `btype` is `MESON` and the toolchain used is MSVC, this step creates `.dll.a` import libraries that are used by the MinGW toolchain for linking to the generated DLLs.